LucasTavaresA/SingleComment.nvim/README.md

    - when you have block comments at the end of lines other plugins fail on the simple task of getting this line out of the way, this plugin will **never** fail

+- i need help to make it dot repeatable 🥺

 ## Installation

 [packer.nvim](https://github.com/wbthomason/packer.nvim):